stephenohair/spring-boot-graphql-example/README.md

 ## GraphQL Schema
-The schema in this example defines the a query object called Person that a consumer is interested.
+The schema in this example defines a query object called Person that a consumer is interested.
 It also has a query that returns all Person objects called 'allPeople'.

 **Note:** It's important that the member variables of the Person entity match the Person fields in the GraphQL schema.